-As well as damaging cancer cells, chemotherapy can also affect some healthy cells, and this can cause side effects.
+Chemotherapy targets and kills cells that grow quickly, such as cancer cells.
+But it can also affect some healthy cells that grow quickly and this can cause side effects.
 These include the cells in:

 - hair follicles – which are responsible for hair growth

 Tell your doctor or nurse about any side effects you have as soon as you get them.
-There are treatments available to help improve them, and things you can do for yourself to help manage them.
+There are treatments available to help improve some of them, and things you can do yourself.

 Chemotherapy affects how well your bone marrow works.
-Bone marrow is the spongy material that fills some of our bones.
+Bone marrow is the spongy material that fills some of your bones.
 It makes red and white blood cells and other cells called platelets.
 There may be a drop in the levels of any of these cells during chemotherapy, and this can cause side effects.
-This usually happens about 7-10 days after each treatment session.
+This usually happens about 7 to 10 days after each treatment session.

-You should avoid having a type of vaccination called a live vaccine during your treatment and for at least six months afterwards.
-Shingles and yellow fever are both live vaccines, for example.
-It is safe to be around others who have had these types of vaccines.
+Chemotherapy can affect the white blood cells that make up part of your immune system.
+You should avoid having a type of vaccine called a live vaccine during your treatment, and for at least six months afterwards.
+This is because your immune system might not be strong enough to cope.
+Vaccines against shingles and yellow fever are both examples of live vaccines, so these should be avoided.
+But it is safe to be around others who have had these vaccines.

-Other vaccinations such as the flu jab or the pneumonia jab are safe, but may not give you as much protection as usual because your immune system may be weaker.
-It’s always best to check with your doctor or nurse before having a vaccination.
+Other vaccines such as the flu jab or the pneumonia jab are safe, but may not give you as much protection as usual because your immune system may be weaker.
+It’s always best to check with your doctor or nurse before having a vaccine.

 Extreme tiredness (fatigue)

-Many people say that fatigue is the most difficult side effect to cope with.
+Many men say that fatigue is one of the hardest side effects to cope with.
 Fatigue is extreme tiredness or exhaustion, which makes it hard to carry out your daily activities.
 Some men describe feeling weak, lethargic, knackered or drained.

 Fatigue is usually worse towards the end of your treatment.
 Most people find their energy levels improve after finishing treatment, but for some, fatigue can be long-lasting.

-Sometimes there is a specific cause for your tiredness, like low levels of red blood cells (see above).
+Sometimes there is a specific cause for your tiredness, like low levels of red blood cells.
 And tiredness can be caused by things other than your treatment.
 For example, the cancer itself can make you feel tired, and so can feeling anxious or depressed.

 Feeling and being sick (nausea and vomiting)

 Chemotherapy for prostate cancer is not as likely to make you feel sick as some other types of chemotherapy.
-And there are a number of anti-sickness medicines (anti-emetics) that can help to control this side effect.
-If you do feel sick, your doctor or nurse can also talk you through other things you can try, for example foods to eat or avoid, and relaxation techniques .
+If you do feel sick, your doctor can prescribe anti-sickness medicines (anti-emetics).
+Your doctor or nurse can also talk you through other things that might help, for example particular foods to eat or avoid, and relaxation techniques.

-If the smell of food is putting you off eating, try to avoid strong-smelling foods and go for cold foods more often as they don’t usually smell as much.
+If the smell of food is putting you off eating, try to avoid strong-smelling foods and choose cold foods as they don’t usually smell as much.
 If possible, ask someone to make your meals for you.
 You may also find it helps to avoid fried, greasy or very sweet foods.
-Some people find things flavoured with peppermint or ginger can help, such as flavoured teas or sweets.
+Some people find things flavoured with peppermint or ginger can help, such as herbal teas or sweets.

-Let your GP or doctor or nurse at the hospital know if you continue to feel or be sick.
+Tell your GP or doctor or nurse at the hospital if you continue to feel or be sick.

 Loss of appetite

-Some people find sucking on boiled sweets can leave a pleasant taste in their mouth.
-And if you don’t feel like eating much, it’s important to drink plenty of fluids and to find foods that are more appealing to you.
-Eating small meals and having regular snacks that are high in calories and protein might also help you to get the energy and nutrients you need, and help to reduce weight loss.
+Some people find sucking on boiled sweets, fresh or tinned pineapple or taking sips of ginger beer can leave a pleasant taste in their mouth.
+If you don’t feel like eating much, it’s important to drink plenty of fluids and to find foods that are more appealing to you.
+Eating small meals and having regular snacks that are high in calories and protein might also help you to get the energy and nutrients you need.

 The steroids you take with your chemotherapy should help improve your appetite.
 But if you’re having problems eating a balanced diet or if you’re losing weight, talk to your doctor or nurse.
-You might be referred to a dietitian who specialises in helping people with cancer.
+They may be able to refer you to a dietitian who specialises in helping people with cancer.

 Some chemotherapy drugs can make your mouth sore, but this is uncommon.
-You may develop ulcers or inflamed gums , which can be painful.
-This is because you’re less able to fight infection than normal.
+You may get ulcers or inflamed gums, which can be painful.
 There are things that might help to prevent and relieve a sore mouth.

 - Be very careful when flossing, and avoid using tooth picks.
-You can ask your doctor or dentist about whether it’s safe to floss and what to use.
+Ask your doctor or dentist if it’s safe to floss and what to use.

 - Try making small changes to your diet such as choosing soft, moist foods and avoiding foods that are acidic, spicy, very hot or very cold.